claracatarin4/claracatarin4/README.md

 # Hii!
 I'm Clara Catarina 👋

 I am a student of **Systems Analysis and Development**, with experience as an intern in the **UX/UI** area, working on interface projects focused on user experience and accessibility.
-I am organized, proactive, and oriented toward problem-solving, always looking to contribute creatively and efficiently in multidisciplinary teams, demonstrate a strong commitment to continuous learning
+I am organized, proactive, and oriented toward problem-solving, always looking to contribute creatively and efficiently in multidisciplinary teams, demonstrate a strong commitment to continuous learning.

 <div style="display: inline_block"><br>
   <img align="center" alt="Clara-Java" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-plain.svg">